isis-santos-costa/isis-santos-costa/README.md

   <h3 style="display: inline-block;"> 📌 <a href='https://github.com/isis-santos-costa/when-riders-meet-drivers'>Sync supply with demand</a> </h3>
 </summary></ul></div>

 This repository is part of a study on **marketplaces**.
-Focusing on the issue of **timeliness**, a data visualization prototype is presented, designed to bring to light the points of correspondence and contrast in the daily and weekly schedules of supply and demand.
+Focusing on the issue of **timeliness**, a data visualization prototype is proposed, designed to bring to light the points of correspondence and contrast in the daily and weekly schedules of supply and demand.

 The proposed prototype **enables at-a-glance insights** into the following questions: